Stability, uniqueness and existence of solutions to McKean-Vlasov SDEs: a multidimensional Yamada-Watanabe approach: Main results

 \subsection{An explicit moment estimate and stability in first moment}

 Now we provide a comparison bound, from which stability results in first moment can be inferred.
-In this regard, we require a \emph{partial uniform error and mixed H\oe lder continuity condition} on the random coordinates of $\B$ and $\tilde{\B}$ that allows to measure their dependence on each coordinate relative to each H\oe lder exponent: \begin{enumerate}[label=(C.\arabic*), ref=C.\arabic*, leftmargin=\widthof{(C.6)} + \labelsep] \item There are $l\in\N$, $\alpha,\beta\in (0,1]^{l}$, $\varepsilon\in\mathscr{S}_{loc}^{1}(\R_{+}^{m})$ and for each $k\in\{1,\dots,l\}$ there are are
+In this regard, we require a \emph{partial uniform error and mixed H\oe lder continuity condition} on $\B$ and $\tilde{\B}$: \begin{enumerate}[label=(C.\arabic*), ref=C.\arabic*, leftmargin=\widthof{(C.5)} + \labelsep] \item There are $l\in\N$, $\alpha,\beta\in ]0,1]^{l}$ and progressively measurable processes $\varepsilon$, $\eta$ and $\lambda$ with values in $\R_{+}^{m}$, $\R^{m\times m\times l}$ and $\R_{+}^{m\times l}$, respectively, such that